-- Antinuclear antibodies are present in about 95% of the patients, usually with a speckled or homogenous pattern. - Cell-mediated abnormalities involve lymphocytes, mononuclear phagocytes, and mast cells. - Topoisomerase I antibodies (anti ScI-70) are present in approximately 30% of patients with SS (absent in limited disease) and are associated with pulmonary fibrosis. - Anti-centromere antibodies are present in about 60-90% of patients with limited disease and are rare in patients with diffuse disease.
+- The role of the immune system in the pathogenesis of systemic sclerosis remains unclear; patients have specific humoral and cell-mediated immunity abnormalities. - Antinuclear antibodies are present in about 95% of the patients, usually with a speckled or homogenous pattern.
+A nucleolar pattern, although less common, is more specific for systemic sclerosis. - Cell-mediated abnormalities involve lymphocytes, mononuclear phagocytes, and mast cells. - Topoisomerase I antibodies (formerly ScI-70) are present in approximately 30% of patients with SS (absent in limited disease) and are associated with pulmonary fibrosis. - Anticentromere antibodies are present in about 60-90% of patients with limited disease and are rare in patients with diffuse disease.

-- Anti-Fibrillin antibodies (FBN1) and antibodies to U3 ribonucleoprotein (RNP) may be present mostly in patients with diffuse disease with overlap syndromes, skeletal muscle involvement and pulmonary disease. - Anti-ThRNP is present mostly in limited disease and is associated with more extensive visceral disease. - Anti-PM-Scl is present in limited and overlap states and is associated with myositis and renal involvement. - Current studies report new autoantibodies in systemic sclerosis that may play a role in its pathogenesis; these autoantibodies include anti-endothelial cell (AECA), anti-matrix metalloproteinase (MMP)-1 and anti-MMP-3, and anti-platelet-derived growth factor receptor (PDGFr).
+- Fibrillarin antibodies and antibodies to U3 ribonucleoprotein (RNP) may be present.
+Anti-U3RNP is present mostly in patients with diffuse disease with overlap syndromes.
+These antibodies are more common in patients with skeletal muscle involvement and pulmonary disease. - Anti-ThRNP is present mostly in limited disease and is associated with more extensive visceral disease. - Anti-PM-Scl is present in limited and overlap states and is associated with myositis and renal involvement. - A microangiopathic hematologic picture may precede renal crisis. - Current studies report new autoantibodies in systemic sclerosis that may play a role in its pathogenesis; these autoantibodies include antiendothelial cell (AECA), anti-fibrillin (FBN1), anti-matrix metalloproteinase (MMP)-1 and anti-MMP-3, and anti-platelet-derived growth factor receptor (PDGFr).

-- CT scan: may reveal a ground-glass appearance indicate active alveolitis, is the first abnormality during the development of lung fibrosis.CT scanning should be performed every 6 months if active alveolitis or interstitial pulmonary fibrosis is present. - Radiography: Chest X-ray shows only late findings of pulmonary fibrosis, such as increased interstitial markings.
+- CT scan: HRCT scan may reveal a ground-glass appearance, possibly indicating active alveolitis, is the first abnormality during the development of lung fibrosis and replaced by honeycombing and traction bronchiectasis or bronchiolectasis.
+HRCT scanning should be performed every 6 months if active alveolitis or interstitial pulmonary fibrosis is present and every year if these abnormalities are not present. - Radiography: Chest X-ray shows only late findings of pulmonary fibrosis, such as increased interstitial markings.
 Extremity radiography should be performed to reveal calcinosis and resorption of the distal tufts of the digits.